bicyclering/bicyclering.github.io/source/_posts/Graduate/English/graduate-english-unfamiliar-words.md

 > Dear May.
 >
-> I am writing this letter thank you(目的),because you took care of me during my visit.The Sino-American cultural exchange program was very meaningful and interesting.I had a very nice experience.
+> I am writing this letter to thank you(目的),because you took care of me during my visit.The Sino-American cultural exchange program was very meaningful and interesting.I had a very nice experience.
 >
-> In during the program.I studyed most knowledge(事实).I like American more and more（影响）.I felt very happy(情感).Thank you very much!
+> During the program.I learnt plenty of useful knowledge,which benefited me a lot.(事实).I like America more and more（影响）.I felt very happy(情感).Thank you very much!
 >
-> Welcome to Chinna,If you came come.I will take part China special race(事实).You will like China sport race(影响).I felt very happy(情感).
+> Welcome to China,If you came here.We can take part inn some special races(事实).You will like China sport race(影响).I felt very happy(情感).
 >
 > Looking forward to your reply.
 >